About Cataract Surgery

 After the cataract has been removed, your eye surgeon will be able to insert a new, crystal clear permanent Intraocular Lens Implant (IOL) into your eye.
 The replacement lens will actually be inserted and placed in the correct position through the same tiny incision at the outer edge of the cornea through which the surgeon removed the cataract.

-Your surgeon will arrange to see you at The Eye Care & Surgery within 24 hours of your Cataract and Lens Implant Surgery so he or she can examine you in order to confirm that you are healing and seeing as planned.
+Your surgeon will arrange to see you at The Eye Care & Surgery within 24 hours of your cataract and lens implant surgery so he or she can examine you in order to confirm that you are healing and seeing as planned.
 The doctors will also prescribe some eye drops for you to use and may ask you to wear a protective shield, mainly at night, to remind you not to accidentally rub your eye.
-Although each patient will heal a little bit differently, the majority of patients having cataract surgery with Drs.
-Jacobs, Confino or Stahl are able to see well enough to return to their routine daily activities within a day or so after their cataract surgery.
+Although each patient will heal a little bit differently, the majority of patients having cataract surgery at The Eye Care & Surgery Center are able to see well enough to return to their routine daily activities within a day or so after their cataract surgery.

 An Important Note about Cataract Surgery

 Many men in their 50’s and 60’s and beyond experience an enlarged prostate as part of the aging process.
 Today, many of men are taking the prescription medication Flomax® or other similar medications that are members of the class of drugs called “alpha-antagonists” or “alpha blockers”.
 These may include Hytrin® (terazosin), Cardura (doxazosin), Flomax® (tamsulosin), Uroxatral® (alfuzosin) and Rapaflo® (silodosin).

 IT IS VERY IMPORTANT THAT YOU NOTIFY OUR STAFF BEFORE YOU HAVE CATARACT SURGERY IF YOU ARE TAKING ANY MEDICATION FOR AN ENLARGED PROSTATE